What's On

 Food and drink

-There’s always plenty to eat (and plenty of variety) at the fair.
-In the village there’s The Rugglestone, The Old Inn, and The Cafe on the Green serving up delicious fare, and in the field there’ll be a great range of local food producers from all over Devon, offering everything from hog roast to Thai cuisine.
+There’s always plenty to eat, with plenty of variety, at the Fair.
+In the village there’s The Rugglestone, The Old Inn, and The Cafe on the Green serving up delicious fare, and in the field was a great range of local food producers from all over Devon, offering everything from hog roast to Thai cuisine.

 rural pursuits & agriculture